AVEVA/CONNECT-data-services-developer-docs/content/set-up/manage-permissions.md

 Perform the following steps to manage role permissions in the AVEVA Data Hub portal.

-1. Click the **Change Namespace** button in the upper right toolbar, then select the desired namespace.
+1. Select the **Change Namespace** button in the upper right toolbar, then select the desired namespace.

    **Note:** Resource creators have complete access to the resource.